swcarpentry/shell-novice/05-script.md

 >
 > We usually call programs like Microsoft Word or LibreOffice Writer "text
 > editors", but we need to be a bit more careful when it comes to
 > programming.
-By default, Microsoft Word uses `.doc` files to store not
+By default, Microsoft Word uses `.docx` files to store not
 > only text, but also formatting information about fonts, headings, and so
 > on.
 This extra information isn't stored as characters, and doesn't mean
-> anything to the Python interpreter: it expects input files to contain
+> anything to tools like `head`: they expect input files to contain
 > nothing but the letters, digits, and punctuation on a standard computer
 > keyboard.
 When editing programs, therefore, you must either use a plain
 > text editor, or be careful to save files as plain text.